How Remote Memory Affects Us

 Schemas, which are structures in the brain that resemble a network, are what help you store long-term information.
 They help you organize certain tasks and concepts in a way that's easy to follow and retrieve.

 Assimilation involves us learning a new task or experience, and then connecting that experience with something we've learned in the past.
 It's another way we learn.
+For example, someone may have a hard time understanding or retaining information relating to economics.
+However, if they can relate economics to something that they care about and see how it impacts that thing, it can help them learn and retain those economic concepts.

 As you probably know by now, retrieval is when you recall and use your long-term memory.
 Sometimes, retrieval is created through cues.
 This is when you find a stimulus that makes you remember the information.
-For example, you may recall a childhood memory with your dog because you find a dog that someone is walking.
+For example, you may recall a childhood memory with your dog because you see a dog that someone is walking.

-There are some psychologists in cognition who believe that if you can't remember something, it's not a problem in your brain, or because you don't have the long-term memory, but because you don't have the right stimulus in order to recall it.
+There are some psychologists specializing in cognition who believe that if you can't remember something, it's not a problem in your brain, or because you don't have the long-term memory, but because you don't have the right stimulus in order to recall it.
 How many times have you recalled an old memory for the first time in a while due to a stimulus?
-It's odd remembering an old memory that you have had no clue that existed until now.
+It's odd remembering an old memory that you may have had no clue existed until now.

 ◦ Attitude.
 You may recall an event in a light that is favorable towards you, even if the event involves you being at some fault.